"The Question of Aiding Jews in the Countryside in the General Government during the Second World War"

 Zuzanna Schnepf-Kolacz is a Ph.D. candidate in sociology at the Polish Academy of Science in Warsaw, Poland.
 She received an M.A. in social communication with a specialization in Jewish studies from Warsaw University, Historical Institute.
-For her Raul Hilberg Fellowship, Ms. Schnepf-Kolacz will conduct research for her dissertation project, “The Question of Aiding Jews in the Countryside in the General Government during the Second World War.”
+For her Raul Hilberg Fellowship, Ms. Schnepf-Kolacz conducted research for her dissertation project, “The Question of Aiding Jews in the Countryside in the General Government during the Second World War.”

 Ms. Schnepf-Kolacz is the author of “Linguistic Walls of the Ghetto: Language of Anti-Semitic Propaganda” in Young Polish Researchers on Jewish Issues (Warsaw University, 2008) and “The Fate of Journalists of German Reptile Press during the Second World War, According to Documents of Postwar Trials from the Archive of the Institute of National Remembrance in Poland” in Yearbook of Center for Holocaust Research, Volume 2 (Polish Academy of Science, 2006).
 Ms. Schnepf-Kolacz works at the Museum of the History of Polish Jews in Warsaw conducting research and gathering and preparing materials for the Museum’s exhibitions.
 She participated in the United States Holocaust Memorial Museum and the International Tracing Service’s 2008 International Summer Research Workshop, Exploring the Newly Opened ITS Archive in Bad Arolsen, Germany.
 Ms. Schnepf-Kolacz’s native tongue is Polish; she is fluent in English with language skills in German and Yiddish as well.